WINIFRED RISER

 Winifred Kelsey Riser

-Winifred Riser, who also goes by Winnie, is a Houston-based painter and educator whose work explores local ecology and its uncelebrated role in place-making.
+Winifred Riser, who also goes by Winnie, is a Houston-based artist and teacher whose work explores local ecology and its uncelebrated role in place-making.
 Her deeply layered paintings combine diluted inks and watery acrylic mediums in an attempt to reproduce the interplay of time and human influence on the natural world at our doorsteps.
 Her drawings further celebrate the mystery and beauty found in the spaces between chaos and control.

 Poet Mary Oliver inspires her to work with her “Instructions for living a life: Pay attention.
 Be astonished.
 Tell about it.”